Bentrollio/SNHU-CS-300/README.md

 # SNHU-CS-300
-My work for SNHU's CS-300 Data Structure's and Algorithms
+My work for SNHU's CS-300 Data Structures and Algorithms